August 07, 2019

 Most plants have ready supplies of CO2 for use as a purge gas, so there are no additional gas costs.
 During plant operation, up to approximately a 5% concentration of CO2 can be introduced into the hydrogen stream without compromising generator efficiency.
 In addition, the Opgal EyeCGas CO2 is classified as non-incendive as per CSA 22.2-M1987 for Class 1 Div.
 2 environments and ANSI/ISA-12.12.01 – for use in Class I and II, Div.
 2 and ATEX II 3G Ex nL IIC T6.
 This provides added safety, by greatly reducing the likelihood of the camera causing ignition if used near flammable materials, i.e. during H2 filled operational status.

-In regard to this, Amec Foster Wheeler and Bruce Power discussed the following key results from using OGI for power plant hydrogen leak detection:
+In regard to this, Amec Foster Wheeler and Bruce Power discussed the following key results from using Optical Gas Imaging (OGI) for power plant hydrogen leak detection:

 While a crucial part of the maintenance process, downtime in power plants can be extremely costly.
 Optimizing this process has become part of the logistical overhaul of many operational plants.
 When selecting tools for gas leak detection in sensitive environments, safety during use, fast results, and Instant ROI are the main considerations.
 With an average savings of US$1m per day, the EyeCGas CO2 OGI camera for tracer gas leak detection is an ideal solution for this application.